George Nugent, 7th Earl of Westmeath

-George Frederick Nugent, 7th Earl of Westmeath (18 November 1760 – 30 December 1814), styled Lord Delvin until 1792, was an Irish peer.
-He gained notoriety in his own lifetime, due to his unhappy first marriage to Maryanne Jeffries, which ended in divorce, following a much-publicised legal action by the husband for criminal conversation.
+George Frederick Nugent, 7th Earl of Westmeath, (18 November 1760 – 30 December 1814), styled Lord Delvin from 1760 to 1792, was an Anglo-Irish politician who represented Fore in the Irish House of Commons from 1780 to 1792.
+He gained notoriety in his own lifetime, due to his unhappy first marriage to Maryanne Jeffries, which ended in divorce following a much-publicised legal action by the husband for criminal conversation.

 Background and early career

 Nugent was the only surviving son of Thomas Nugent, 6th Earl of Westmeath, by his second wife Catherine White, daughter of Henry White of Pitchfordstown, County Kildare.
 He sat in the Irish House of Commons as member for Fore from 1780 until 1792, when he succeeded his father in the earldom.
 He became a member of the Irish Privy Council the following year, and held the offices of Custos Rotulorum for Westmeath and Auditor of Foreign Accounts.
 He was appointed Colonel of the Westmeath Militia when it was first raised on 25 April 1793.
 In 1796 he was involved in suppressing a threatened rebellion, a prelude to the Irish rebellion of 1798.